dotnetcore/FlubuCore/CONTRIBUTING.md

 Please keep the following in mind:

 * You can contribute to the code by fixing a bug, implement new feature or improve existing code.
-  Search issues by label Help wanted, Good first issue, Enchantment, New task, New plugin or take any other issue if u know kow to implement fix it.
+  Search issues by label Help wanted, Good first issue, Enchantment, New task, New plugin or take any other issue if u know how to implement/fix it.
 * If u found a new bug and want to fix it your self or you want to implement new feature first open new issue so we discuss it with you.
 * Make sure the tests pass.
 Your changes probably deserve new tests as well.
 * Remember that this project is cross-platform compatible (macOS, Windows, Linux)